cdobrich/git-commit-via-date-range/README.md

 # git-commit-via-date-range

 Add files to a Git repository based on specified date ranges.
+Tested on Linux.

 This program honors all normal Git configurations, like .gitignore files and such.